 ARTICLE X

-CHURCHWIDE PROGRAM AGENCIES AND OTHER ENTITIES
+CHURCHWIDE PROGRAM AGENCIES AND OTHER PARTNERING ENTITIES

 Various churchwide program agencies and other designated entities shall assist the Executive Board in providing leadership and resources for carrying out the purposes of Mennonite Church USA.
-As of the effective date of these Bylaws, the churchwide program agencies and other churchwide program entities of Mennonite Church USA are as identified in this article.
+As of the effective date of these Bylaws, the churchwide program agencies of Mennonite Church USA are as identified in this article.

 1. Role.
-The task of the churchwide program agencies and other designated program entities is to arrange for the delivery of programs and services that carry out specific churchwide goals.
+The task of the churchwide program agencies and other designated partnering entities is to arrange for the delivery of programs and services that carry out specific churchwide goals.
 They cooperate and network with other parts of the church around common goals.
-To facilitate this, the agency chairpersons and the agency executive directors meet as necessary in a Governance Council, chaired by the Moderator, with the Executive Director of Mennonite Church USA, to coordinate their work under the leadership of the Executive Board.

-2. Governance.
+Governance.
 Churchwide program agencies and other designated churchwide programs may establish separate governing boards, and such governing boards shall be accountable to the Executive Board of Mennonite Church USA.

+Accountability.
 Board members, with accountability to their appointing/electing bodies, are not expected to be representatives of specific constituencies, but are to act in the best interests of Mennonite Church USA as a whole.

+Collaboration and Coordination.
+To facilitate communication and collaboration, the agency chairpersons and the agency executive directors meet as necessary in a Governance Council, chaired by the Moderator, with the Executive Director of Mennonite Church USA, to coordinate their work under the leadership of the Executive Board.

 3. Churchwide Program Agencies.